 Mechanical extermination outdoors is not a recommended means of getting rid of hornets, but it is a good way to get rid of hornets indoors.
 When hornets are killed, a hormone is released that triggers nearby hornets to attack.
 It’s a safety mechanism, designed to keep the nest safe from intruders.
 Rolling up a newspaper and swatting a hornet outside is what we call “signing your death warrant,” especially if it’s remains are smeared all of over your pants or something.
-For those hornets who manage to get indoors, simply vacuum them up and in a matter of days they should die of starvation or dehydration if they’ve managed to survived being sucked through a vacuum in the first place.
+For those hornets who manage to get indoors, simply vacuum them up and in a matter of days they should die of starvation or dehydration if they’ve managed to survive being sucked through a vacuum in the first place.

-Natural Hornet Control
+Best Natural Hornet Control Methods

 We’ve already outlined for you a couple of ways to control hornets without the use of chemicals, but for your convenience we’ve provided instructions for building your own hornet and wasp traps.
 One is a little more complex than the other, and keep in mind that with a sugar-based attractant, you’re going to catch a lot more yellow jackets and bees than you are hornets.
 Hornets prefer raw meat, but not rotting meat, so you’ll have to change the bait frequently.

 The Queen Trap is the more complicated trap, and is a modification of a previous do-it-yourself trap.
 What you’ll want to do is circumcise a 2-liter bottle about 1/3 of the way down from the top.
 Then flip that top over and staple it back onto the bottle so it looks something like a conical minnow trap.
 After you’ve done this, you have a couple of options.
 You can either fill the trap about 1/3 of the way with sugar water and a drop of dish soap, or you can add to that a piece of raw meat hung by a string roughly 1 inch above the water.
 This can be done with some fishing line and a fish hook.
 Hornets and wasp queens love raw meat.
 I would set this queen hornet trap out on the first very warm day of the year, when you start to notice flying insects in the air.
 That will help kill them before a nest is created.
 If you’d prefer not to mess around building one, you can purchase queen traps from Amazon that have attractant in them.

 The bucket trap is simply that, a bucket with sugar water, vinegar, and dish soap.
 For some reason, acetic acid attracts hornets.
 All you need to do is fill the bucket with sugar water, vinegar, and a drop of dish soap to get rid of the water tension, and the thirsty wasps and hornets will do the drowning for you.
 This shouldn’t be considered a solution for getting rid of a large infestation.
 This is for catching wandering hornet workers in a garden or in your front yard.